scuzzydude/asimov/asimov.md

 There are many large international projects that would be of tremendous public good, don't align with corporate or governmental priorities or political reality.
 Those are the projects for Scoot.

 Global projects of public good is what Big Oil has sold to much of the developing world for decades -- despite the obvious corporate and geo-political conflicting motivations.
-Think of the massive public good project you could pull off if your motives were genuine across the board and aligned only with public good.
+Think of the massive public good project you could pull off if your motives were genuine and aligned only with public good.
 Organizations that could pull off those kinds or massive works of public good at scale around the globe would be genius.
 Coincidently, there's a bunch of people who know how to do things like that in Houston, Texas.

 There is embedded genius in every industry that can be extracted in the genius economy.
 We shouldn't forget how we got here.
 The alternative to Big Oil was Americans never straying five miles from home and a large proportion of the population executing jobs of back-breaking manual labor.
 You want to imagine a science fiction world where we produced today's energy intensive lifestyle using only beasts of burden, as we did before big oil and gas?
 I can't tell you if it would be a good story, but I can tell you it would stink.[^52]